-Swift Playgrounds is a revolutionary app for Mac and iPad that makes it fun to learn and experiment with code.
-You solve interactive puzzles in the guided “Learn to Code” lessons to master the basics of building apps in “Get Started with Apps.”
-You experiment with a wide range of challenges that let you explore many unique coding experiences.
-Swift Playgrounds requires no coding knowledge, so it’s perfect for students just starting out, from twelve to one-hundred-and-twelve.
-The whole time you are learning Swift, a powerful programming language created by Apple and used by professionals to build many of today’s most popular apps.
+Swift Playgrounds makes it fun to learn to code and build real apps.
+You solve interactive puzzles in the guided “Get Started with Code” and learn the basics of building apps in “Get Started with Apps.”
+You experiment with a wide range of challenges and samples that let you explore unique coding experiences.
+Swift Playgrounds doesn’t require any coding experience — it’s perfect for anyone just starting out, from eight to one-hundred-and-eight.
+The whole time you are learning Swift and SwiftUI, the powerful programming technologies created by Apple and used by professionals around the globe to build many of today’s most popular apps.
 And because it’s built to take advantage of real frameworks, Swift Playgrounds provides a one of a kind learning experience.
-Lessons Built-in • Apple-created lessons guide you through the core concepts of programming by using code to solve puzzles • See your code run in a beautiful, interactive 3D world that you can rotate and pinch to zoom using the trackpad • Animations introduce each new coding concept at a high level before you dive into the puzzles • Glossary and built-in help pages give detailed information about available commands and frameworks Explore and create • Challenges offer many new opportunities for creativity by playing with game logic, music, and more • Interactive coding shows the results of your code instantly, either beside the text or acted out in the live view • Step through your code to highlight each line as it is run • Use your own photos and images within a program to make it uniquely yours • Starting points are a head start to create your own playgrounds that display graphics or chat with your Mac • Create your own playgrounds from scratch to build something totally unique • Reset any page to start over, or duplicate and rename any playground to try different ideas Built for Mac • Code suggestions let you write entire programs in just a few clicks of the mouse • See help along side code suggestions to learn about the available commands • Click and drag a brace to wrap a block of code inside a loop or conditional statement Drag and drop snippets of commonly-used code directly into your playground • Fix common code errors with helpful inline suggestions • Stay organized with automatic code formatting Real Swift and SwiftUI Code • Learn the same powerful Swift programming language used by the pros to create thousands of apps • Take your Swift coding skills to the next level using Xcode to develop an app you publish on the App Store • Access powerful frameworks such as SpriteKit for 2D games • Use Bluetooth APIs to write programs that control robots and other real-world devices • Concepts and skills you learn directly apply when writing real apps Share • Send your creations to friends and family using Messages, Mail, AirDrop, or other Share Sheet extensions • Bring your app projects to Xcode on Mac and back again • Submit your completed apps to the App Store with App Store Connect
+Lessons Built-in • Apple-created lessons guide you through the core concepts of programming by using code to solve puzzles • See your code run in a beautiful, interactive 3D world that you can rotate and pinch to zoom using the trackpad • Animations introduce each new coding concept at a high-level before you dive into the puzzles • Glossary and built-in help pages give detailed information about available commands, frameworks, and terminology Explore and Create • Interactive coding shows the results of your code instantly, alongside your work • Step through code in playground books to highlight each line as it runs • Books provide a head start to create your own playgrounds that use graphics and sound • App Gallery walks you through the building blocks of apps, like tabbed navigation and downloading data Build Apps • Create real apps using SwiftUI • See your code changes reflected live while you type • Type quickly and accurately with inline code suggestions • Extend your app with an ecosystem of Swift packages • Navigate your code with project-wide search Smart Coding Assistance • Click and drag a brace to wrap a block of code inside a loop or conditional statement Drag and drop snippets of commonly-used code directly into your playground • Fix common code errors with helpful inline suggestions • Stay organized with automatic code formatting Real Swift and SwiftUI Code • Learn the same powerful Swift programming language used by the pros to create apps in the App Store Build dynamic, elegant apps using SwiftUI, a modern way to create user interfaces Access powerful frameworks such as SpriteKit for 2D games • Use Bluetooth APIs to write programs that communicate with real-world devices Share or Publish Send your projects to friends and family using Messages, Mail, AirDrop, or other Share Sheet extensions • Bring your app projects to Xcode on Mac and back again • Submit your completed apps to the App Store with App Store Connect